 Passion fruit is an exotic purple fruit with a healthful nutritional profile and a range of health benefits.

-Passion fruit is a flowering tropical vine, known as Passiflora, that grows in warm climates, including South America, Australia, South Africa, and India.
+Passion fruit is a flowering tropical vine, known as Passiflora, that grows in warm climates such as South America, Australia, South Africa, and India.

 Passion fruit contains a soft pulp and lots of seeds inside a hard rind.
-People can eat the seeds and pulp, juice it, or add it to other juices.
+People can eat the seeds and pulp, juice them, or add them to other juices.

 Passion fruit is a beneficial fruit with a healthful nutrition profile.
 It contains high levels of vitamin A, which is important for skin, vision, and the immune system, and vitamin C, which is an important antioxidant.

 One fruit without the refuse